 For unto you is born this day in the city of David a Savior, which is Christ the Lord.

 And suddenly there was with the angel a multitude of the heavenly host praising God, and saying,

 And peace on Earth.

-And as we part, imagine, gentle readers, being there, in the Holy Land, in that stable, that most holy night.
-No matter our troubles, we may rest assured in the presence of Christ, and the promise of a better life beyond this all too short journey.
+As we part, imagine gentle readers, being there in the Holy Land, in that stable, that most holy night.
+No matter our troubles, we are warmed by the presence of Christ, and the promise of a better life beyond this all too short journey.

 A very Merry Christmas to you and yours from Stately McDaniel Manor!
 May the New Year be better than the last, and may God richly bless and keep you.